-- Applicant must have graduated from an accredited secondary institution or satisfactorily completed the General Education Development (GED) examination, - The admissions committee considers all previous college coursework, - Student must be in good financial standing with each college or university previously and/or currently attending, - The Admissions Office will also determine the student's fit in line with our mission and their potential success as a member of the DCC Community
+- Applicant must have graduated from an accredited secondary institution or satisfactorily completed the General Education Development (GED) examination, - The admissions committee considers all previous college coursework, - Student must be in good financial standing with each college or university previously and/or currently attending, - The Admissions Office will also determine the student's fit in line with our mission and their potential success as a member of the DCC Community.
+Lack of fit with DCC's mission can be grounds for denial.

-For more information, contact Dallas Christian College's Office of Admissions at admissions@dallas.edu.
+For more information, contact Dallas Christian College's Office of Admissions at admissions@dallas.edu or (214) 453-8155.